Criminal Investigations Special Agent (31D)

 Learn more about the ASVAB and see what jobs you could qualify for.

-The 31D Criminal Investigations Special Agent Pilot Program is open to applicants interested in the Criminal Investigative Division (CID) positions.
+The 31D Criminal Investigations Special Agent Pilot Program is open to applicants interested in the Criminal Investigative Division (CID) positions for Active Duty.
 Successful applicants must complete 31B Military Police One Station Unit Training (OSUT) and the CID Special Agent Course (CIDSAC).
 Due to the nature of work required of CID Special Agents, strict qualifications must be met prior to enlistment:

 - U.S. Citizenship